 In the summer of 1899, Thomas Lowry and others petitioned the park board to improve and preserve the triangle as a park, which was the first mention of the property in park board records.
 It is now one of the city’s most famous and well-liked parks.

-Lowry Park is an excellent location to go hiking, bike trails, or participate in group outdoor sports.
-The park has a decorative fountain to behold, a grape arbor to admire, and seven lovely cascading pools with exquisite decorative plantings.
+Lowry Park is an excellent location for hiking, bike trails, or participating in group outdoor sports.
+The park has a decorative fountain, a grape arbor to admire, and seven lovely cascading pools with exquisite ornamental plantings.

 Bryant Square Park

 Address: 3101 Bryant Ave S, Minneapolis, MN 55408, United States